baileyherbert/utimes/README.md

 function utimes(paths: string[], options: TimeOptions): Promise<void>;
 ```

-You can set individual timestamps on the file(s) by passing an object as the `options` parameter, containing the `btime`, `mtime`, and `atime` as unix millisecond timestamps.

-If any of these timestamps are not specified in the object, or if they are set to `0`, `undefined`, or `null`, then the existing timestamps on the file(s) will be preserved.
+Set timestamps on the file(s) by passing an object containing the `btime`, `mtime`, and `atime` as unix millisecond timestamps.
+If any of these properties are set to `undefined`, `null`, or `0`, then the existing timestamps will be preserved.

 ```ts
 utimes('/path/to/file', {